 The outside of the side has a faux frame and panel look.
 I cut a top and bottom trim piece from a 1×2 to fit between the legs.
 Then I attached them with glue and brad nails.

-For a nice finished look for the DIY desk I used cove molding around the inside of the panel.
+I wanted a nice finished look for the desk with drawers so I used cove molding around the inside of the panel.
 To fit the molding I cut a miter on one end of the trim then took it to the panel and marked it for the second cut.
 I continue this approach all the way around the panel.

 Next I secured the molding in place with glue and pin nails then came back and filled all the nail holes with wood putty.